For 6 people, you will need:

 Stage 1 -

 Stage 4 -

-Pour this pear coulis into a pan on medium heat.
+into a large heavy-based pan on high heat.

 Stage 5 -

 Use the same pan, which should now contain just a little fat, and fry the chopped onions with salt and pepper for 1 or 2 minutes, stirring from time to time.